MicrosoftDocs/architecture-center/docs/guide/multitenant/service/front-door.md

 ### Scenario 5: Front Door profile per stamp

 You can deploy an AFD profile for each stamp.
-If you have ten stamps, you deploy ten instances of Front Door.
+If you have 10 stamps, you deploy 10 instances of Front Door.
 This approach can be helpful if you need to restrict management access of each stamp's Front Door configuration, or if you need to spread across multiple Front Door profiles to avoid resource quotas or limits.

 > [!TIP]
 > Front Door is a global resource.
 Even if you deploy regionally scoped stamps, each Front Door profile is globally distributed.
 This means that you should consider whether you really need to deploy multiple Front Door profiles, and what advantages you gain by doing so.